An easy to understand guide for beginners looking at how to play craps, one of the most popular and entertaining casino table games

 Online craps games differ a little bit from live casinos, in that with a live dealer craps, you have a crew making decisions.
 While in an online craps game, decisions are made automatically, based on the decisions you make on the craps graphic display.

 Overall, whether you are shooting the dice in the hood, playing craps at home, or you feel confident enough to play craps in a live dealer casino, the rules and strategies are the same.
-It is after all one of the games that provide the highest payout odds.
-Just keep an eye on the House Edge and the Payoffs.
+It is after all one of the casino games with the best odds.
+Just keep an eye on the House Edge and the Payoffs when learning how to play.

 A lower House Edge means a higher overall Payoff and winnings for you.